How should I select a semester study abroad programme?

 Are there any drawbacks to choosing the J-1 visa?

 J-1 visa holders may be subject to a 2-year home country physical presence requirement, based on Section 212(e) of the Immigration and Nationality Act.
 Exchange Visitors who are subject to this requirement need to return to their home country at the end of the J-1 visa, and will not be allowed to apply for permanent work status or permanent residency in the U.S. for two years.
 The Exchange Visitor Skills List

 gives an idea of which students may be subject to this two-year residence requirement, but the U.S. department of State reserves the right to make final determination regarding 212(e).

 I will be in the U.S. for a internship this summer and will also be studying abroad in the U.S. next semester.
 Can I stay in the U.S. continuously without any issues?

 Unfortunately, this situation is not as simple as it may appear.
-If you are participating in two continuous programs in the U.S., you should ensure that there is adequate time to secure the second visa.
+If you are participating in two continuous programmes in the U.S., you should ensure that there is adequate time to secure the second visa.
 In this example, it is not possible to secure from an internship the J-1 visa in the U.S. to become a student in the U.S. without leaving the U.S. and applying for a new visa.
-Please note that you cannot pursue two continuous programs with two different visas without allowing for 6-12 weeks of process time and incurring additional costs for travel.
+Please note that you cannot pursue two continuous programmes with two different visas without allowing for 6-12 weeks of process time and incurring additional costs for travel.